How Big Is the Fintech Sector in London?

 Of course, with Brexit, global trade tensions and the COVID-19 pandemic, many jobs have been lost, and probably many more will be lost in the coming months and years.

 Despite a looming Brexit, the UK fintech sector has been booming.
+How big is fintech now in London then?
 According to statistics from Innovate Finance, the UK fintech sector attracted record investment of $4.9 billion in 2019, surpassing the $3.6 billion from 2018.
 This makes the UK the second biggest fintech market in the world, after the US, when it comes to venture capital investment.
 Investors are attracted to London’s established expertise in finance and financial compliance, especially when it comes to open banking.

 While some fintechs aren’t that known from the public, there are some households name that will surely sound familiar: Monzo, Starling, Truelayer, Nutmeg and Revolut, which have all established themselves in London.